Search the site

 The programme will enable participants to:

-• critically update their knowledge and skills in journalism within an international context, with particular focus on the European sphere
+• critically update their knowledge and skills in journalism within an international context, with particular attention to the European sphere

-• acquire advanced knowledge in key areas of professional innovation, enhancing adaptability and resilience
+• acquire advanced knowledge in the main thematic areas of professional innovation, developing adaptability and resilience

-• strengthen analytical and interpretative skills regarding issues at the centre of public debate in contemporary Western societies
+• strengthen their ability to analyse and interpret issues at the forefront of public debate in contemporary Western societies

-• acquire the skills necessary to address the digital transition of journalism and its increasing international projection
+• gain the skills required to address the digital transformation of journalism and its increasing international projection

-• develop expertise in building stable and engaging relationships with diverse forms of connected audiences, emphasising the role of journalistic mediation
+• develop expertise in building stable and engaging relationships with various forms of connected audiences, enhancing the role of journalistic mediation

-• diversify professional skills in relation to the institutional and communicative environments in which they may be applied
+• diversify professional competencies in relation to the institutional fields and communication environments in which they may be applied

-The Master's degree is primarily aimed at professional and publicist journalists, as well as anyone wishing to enter this profession and seeking a widely accessible training programme.
+The Master's programme is primarily aimed at professional journalists and contributors, as well as anyone who wishes to enter the profession and feels the need for comprehensive training.

-• professional challenges linked to global transformations and the digital transition
+• the professional challenges associated with global transformations and the digital transition

 • the needs of those seeking entry into the profession

-• all those aiming to advance or enhance their current careers
+• all those seeking to advance and enhance their current careers

-The multidisciplinary programme is designed to meet emerging needs for knowledge and skills acquisition resulting from ongoing changes in the global context and in the journalistic profession.
-It encourages the diversification of professional competencies in line with the institutional settings and communication environments where media professionals can develop or strengthen their career paths.
+This multidisciplinary pathway aims to meet emerging needs for the acquisition of knowledge and skills driven by the ongoing transformation of the global context and the journalistic profession, supporting the diversification of professional expertise in relation to the institutional settings and communication environments in which media professionals can develop or consolidate their career trajectories.

-The achievement of the First Level Master's degree in “Contemporary Journalism” allows direct admission to the second year of the Master's Degree Programme in International Relations and Development Cooperation (RICS) at the Università per Stranieri di Perugia, provided the requirements for admission to the Master's Degree Programme are met.
-Please check the requirements on the RICS Degree Programme page.
+The award of the first-level master’s degree in “Contemporary Journalism” allows for direct admission to the second year of the Master’s Degree Programme in International Relations and Development Cooperation (RICS) at the Università per Stranieri di Perugia, provided that the entry requirements for the Master’s Degree Programme are met.
+Check the requirements on the RICS programme page.

-Upon recognition of 42 ECTS credits, graduates of the Master's in possession of the above-mentioned requirements who wish to enrol in the LM are required to obtain the remaining 78 ECTS credits for the award of the Master's degree, including those allocated for the thesis, by successfully completing all non-validated exams, including those from the first year.
+Specifically, following the recognition of 42 ECTS credits, master’s participants who meet the requirements and wish to enrol in the Master's Degree Programme must obtain the remaining 78 ECTS credits required for graduation, including those allocated for the dissertation, by passing all outstanding exams, including those from the first year.

-Bachelor’s degree or pre-reform degree under the system prior to Ministerial Decree 509/99.
+Bachelor’s degree or pre-reform degree (prior to Ministerial Decree 509/99).

 Borbala Samu